kurokobo/awx-on-k3s/containergroup/README.md

 automation-job-50-qsjbp   1/1     Running   0          17s
 ```

 The Pod has your own specification as defined above.
+Note that the `image` in example output below has been overridden by the Execution Environment which defined in Job Template.

 ```bash
 $ kubectl -n ee-demo get pod automation-job-50-qsjbp -o yaml